CommunityToolkit/WindowsCommunityToolkit/docs/extensions/TextBoxMask.md

 The developer adds the mask property to prevent end user to enter any other format but the required one, ex postal code aaa-9999

-TextBox Mask property has 3 build in variable characters a which represents [a-Z]
+TextBox Mask property has 3 build in variable characters
+1) a which represents [a-Z]
-9 which represents [0-9]
+2) 9 which represents [0-9]
-* which represents a or 9
+3) '*' which represents a or 9

-at the post code example the user will only be allowed to enter from a to Z in the first 3 characters then there is a fixed character (-) which the user can change or remove it and the last part which the user can change by entering from 0 to 9 at each character
+At the post code example the user will only be allowed to enter from a to Z in the first 3 characters then there is a fixed character (-) which the user can change or remove it and the last part which the user can change by entering from 0 to 9 at each character
 TextBoxMask prevent the text box from having non specified characters ex if you entered 1 or 2 into a mask like 9999.

 TextBoxMask has 2 type of characters